Help the NHS respond to coronavirus

-How to avoid catching or spreading germs
+How to stop infection spreading

 cover your mouth and nose with a tissue or your sleeve (not your hands) when you cough or sneeze

 put used tissues in the bin immediately and wash your hands afterwards

 do not touch your eyes, nose or mouth if your hands are not clean